D3SOX/cryb-guide/docs/installation/README.md

 ## Info
 ::: tip
 In the following replace `YOURDOMAIN`.
-You may use something like `cryb.example.org`
+You may want to use a subdomain like `cryb.example.org` or your main domain `example.org`
 :::

 ## Create Discord Application